 Prenuptial agreements are quite common among wealthy individuals, especially those in "community property" states, where marital property is divided down the middle after a marriage is dissolved.
 They're also used in situations where one party wants to safeguard a family business, avoid taking on the other party's debts, or to clarify financial responsibilities during the marriage.

-But legally, postnups differ from prenups only by the fact that they're entered into after a couple has already gotten married.
-However, most states allow parties to a postnuptial agreement to use the same attorney; although, by doing so, the courts will more closely scrutinize the agreement for fairness.
-Prenuptial agreements, meanwhile, always require separate counsel.
+Legally, postnups differ from prenups only by the fact that they're entered into after a couple has already gotten married.
+Most states allow parties to a postnuptial agreement to use the same attorney but by doing so, the courts will more closely scrutinize the agreement for fairness.
+It is highly recommended that the parties have independent and separate counsel.

 When Postnuptial Agreements May Make Sense